 AASB 124 Related Party Disclosures requires disclosure of the compensation of Councilors (executive and non-executive) and those persons having authority and responsibility for planning, directing and controlling the activities of the College, either directly or indirectly.
 This group is collectively defined as key management personnel.

+2022 2021

-2022 \$ 2021 \$
+\$ \$

-a.
-Key Management Personnel Total paid to persons responsible for managing and directing
+Key Management Personnel

+Total paid to persons responsible for managing an d directing
-the College: 588,825 730,870

 b.
 Other Related Parties